-Media Wall Installation in Bromley
+Media Wall Installers in Bromley (BR1, BR2)

 Why Choose All Well for Media Wall Installation in Bromley?

 Bromley media wall projects are mostly in 1930s semis and Edwardian semis across BR1, BR2, and the surrounding suburbs.
 Two things make Bromley different from inner London: the rooms are bigger (typical living room 4.0-4.5 metres wide vs 3.2-3.8 in Clapham), and many properties don't have a chimney breast or have only a small one.
 That means the media wall here is often a wall-to-wall feature spanning the full living room, with bigger TVs (75-85 inch) and more substantial joinery than inner-London projects.
-We do a lot of contemporary builds here — slatted oak with smart lighting, marble-effect surrounds, or flush walnut veneer — for clients who want a Bromley living room with a London-hotel feel.
+We do a lot of contemporary builds here, slatted oak with smart lighting, marble-effect surrounds, or flush walnut veneer, for clients who want a Bromley living room with a London-hotel feel.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.